 Although this report identified 11 companies in the nonprofit pharmaceutical sector, only one was captured in a database of drugs sold in the United States during 2020-2022.
-The data showed that the volume of sales for this nonprofit pharmaceutical company, which sells 60-plus generic sterile injectables, represented about 2 percent of the total sales volume for the same generics sold by for-profit companies.
+The data showed that the volume of this nonprofit pharmaceutical company represented about two percent of the total sales volume for the same generics sold by for-profit companies.
 This finding aligns with stakeholder interviews that indicated that nonprofit pharmaceutical companies currently have limited ability to fill large gaps in the market or create pressure to bring prices down due to their low production volume.

-Due to the lack of profit motive, nonprofit pharmaceutical companies have a different risk profile and set of strategies than their for-profit counterparts.
-Because of this, nonprofit pharmaceutical companies have the potential to increase access to essential and affordable medicines.
+Second, the lack of profit motive for nonprofit pharmaceutical companies results in a different risk profile and set of strategies than their for-profit counterparts.
+Thus, nonprofit pharmaceutical companies have the potential to increase access to essential and affordable medicines.
 For example, their strategies to repurpose generics, pick up abandoned products, or bring OTC products to market have partly contributed to pressure on the industry to increase access to low-cost insulin products and to bring OTC naloxone products to market.
-Further, the focus of nonprofit pharmaceutical companies on low-volume drugs necessitates the conduct of R&D or commercialization activities on essential medicines that for-profit companies may not deem commercially viable.
+Further, the focus of nonprofit pharmaceutical companies on low volume drugs necessitates the conduct of R&D or commercialization activities on essential medicines that for-profit companies may not deem commercially viable.